Quick Summary :-

 What is the need?

 Candidates for the position must demonstrate database expertise.
-Professionals suggest, “Familiarize yourself with data modelling, how to optimise your query, and which database you should choose (SQL vs No-SQL) given the data requirements for the project.”
+Professionals suggest, “Familiarize yourself with data modelling, how to optimize your query, and which database you should choose (SQL vs No-SQL) given the data requirements for the project.”

 Analogy: Security Vaults & Record Systems